 To change the criteria of button groups, click on an icon.
 Selected icons are indicated by a red tick selected buttons are shown as pushed down.
 To deselect a button icon, click on it again.
 As buttons are clicked, icons ticked, and sliders moved, the number of plants in your selection changes.
 Once you have selected a plant within the plant encyclopedia it is possible to view the yearly care that plant requires.

-The resulting information is conveyed within a table of columns and rows containing icons.
+This wonderful rooms 2 apartment is on the 3-d floor of a 2-storied building, which you can find just a few minutes from the most beautiful streets of Odesa.
 If a selected plant has various care calendars for indoor and outdoor planting this tab divides to two parts for each case (left for outdoor planting, right for indoor planting).
 If you pick up a weed plant the Cave tab divides to two parts as well but now there are outdoor care calendar and fighting calendar against this type of plants.

 An increased use of higher densities and mixed developments may be expected to increase the proportion of cases in which the normal assumptions upon which the rights of uncontrolled change of use are based will not to apply, so that the proposed development presents a risk of unacceptable changes if extra powers to control such changes are not imposed.
 Any such judgement by the local planning authority can be appealed against if it is in a planning condition, or it has to be confirmed by the Secretary of State if it is in an Article 4 Direction.
 We therefore consider that there is no reason to introduce a requirement that such conditions should be imposed only in exceptional circumstances, which is a phrase of very uncertain meaning.